VerasThiago/unbot/README.md

 $ python3 bot.py
 ```
 ### PS
-You need to add your own server ID and Bot Token in data.py
+- You need to add your own server ID and Bot Token in data.py
+- Have plenty of bugs, so please, help me fixing them